CryptoLykos/CryptoLykos/README.md

-- 👋 Hi, I’m @CryptoLykos
+- 👋 Hi, I’m @CrypLykos
-- 👀 I’m interested in Crypto
+- 👀 I’m interested in crypto, trading & investing
-- 🌱 I’m currently learning Crypto
+- 🌱 I’m currently spend most of my time in crypto space
-- 💞️ I’m looking to collaborate on Crypto
+- 💞️ I’m looking to collaborate on crypto & investment
-- 📫 How to reach me Crypto
+- 📫 How to reach me @cryplykos on Twitter
-- 😄 Pronouns: Crypto
+- 😄 Pronouns: Lykos
-- ⚡ Fun fact: Crypto